androidfanatic/androidfanatic.github.io/blog/hugo/content/post/react-slim-builds.md

 ### Create a Dockerfile

-Instructions for creating docker image are stored in a file called `Dockerfile`.
+Instructions for creating docker images are stored in a file called `Dockerfile`.
 We are going to use multi-staged builds which means our Dockerfile will include two or more stages i.e. parts of the build process than can be discarded after producing some output.

 For us, the first stage is going to be a node process that installs dependencies and then builds the react applications using something along the lines of `npm install && npm run build`.
 These instructions are pretty straightforward and React developers should feel right at home.